dofuuz/dofuuz.github.io/_posts/2024-03-06-this-is-test.md

 (Still writing...)

 ### TL;DR:

-Using color appearance model, we can deal with with human color perception scientifically.
+Using Color Appearance Model(CAM), we can deal with with human color perception scientifically.
-With this, I made standard-looking terminal color scheme having uniform visibility across all colors.
+With CAM, I made standard-looking terminal color scheme having uniform visibility across all colors.
 ([Preview](https://htmlpreview.github.io/?https://github.com/dofuuz/dimidium/blob/main/preview/tty-preview-nobold.html), [Downloads](https://github.com/dofuuz/dimidium))

 [한국어](https://c.innori.com/155)

-## Overview
+## Problem of the 16-colors

-Modern terminals can use 24-bit(16,777,216) colors, but many applications still use ANSI 16 color scheme: black, red, green, yellow, blue, magenta, cyan, white, and their bright varients.
+Modern terminals can use 24-bit colors, but many applications still use ANSI 16 color scheme: K, R, G, Y, B, M, C, W, and their bright varients.

 ![Traditional 16 color scheme](/assets/202403/fig09.png){:.centered}
 *Traditional 16 color scheme*

 These default terminal color settings usually have <span style="color: #0000ff; background: #000000;">blue that's too dark</span>. <span style="color: #00ff00; background: #000000;">Green is too vibrant</span> and hurts my eyes. 🥶

-So if I look it up,
 <https://gogh-co.github.io/Gogh/>
 <https://github.com/AlexAkulov/putty-color-themes>
 <https://iterm2colorschemes.com/>
-there are tons of 16-color combinations being shared, each made to their own taste and senses.
+There are tons of alternatives being shared, each made to their own taste and senses.

 But none of them fullfill my eye.
 Common problems are:

 - Name and color not matching (Red is magenta, blue is purple... etc)
 - Some colors are buried in the background and hard to see
 - 'Bright' colors are not defined, or messed up

-To solve these problems...
-I decided to throw a small rock into the ocean.

-In this post, I'll introduce color appearance model, then, adjust the 16 default terminal colors using the CAM.

 ## New Standard Terminal color scheme 🌈